hipic/solr-unstructured-index/README.md

 ```

 The file is composed of character name and dialogue.
 Thus, we could use two field names: character_name and dialogue,
 which are of text field types including dynamicField listed at schema.xml of the Solr example.
+However, it actually needs a
+parser to split a role name and dialogue, which is beyond here.
+Thus, we will not use character name field but only use dialogue.
 ```bash
 ...
 <field name="name" type="text_general" indexed="true" stored="true"/>